Devchaudhari1/DDS-Mini-Project-24-25/Repo-Sample/README.md

 incorporating features like speed control and a dynamic scoreboard, players can easily track their scores while experiencing a customizable level of challenge as the game progresses.
 This adaptability adds an exciting layer of suspense and engagement to each round!</br>
-2. Problem Statement:
+2. Problem Statement:</br>
-• The system must accept input signals that accurately represent dart throws on a virtual dartboard.
+• The system must accept input signals that accurately represent dart throws on a virtual dartboard.</br>
-• The dartboard must feature a sufficiently large number of distinct target regions, with the bullseye being the most challenging to hit.
+• The dartboard must feature a sufficiently large number of distinct target regions, with the bullseye being the most challenging to hit.</br>
-• Additionally, the game should introduce variations to increase difficulty, ensuring a stim- ulating experience for players.
+• Additionally, the game should introduce variations to increase difficulty, ensuring a stim- ulating experience for players.</br>
-• The scoreboard must effectively record game points over a wide range, avoiding overflow to accommodate prolonged game play .
+• The scoreboard must effectively record game points over a wide range, avoiding overflow to accommodate prolonged game play .</br>
-• The overall objective is to develop a digital dart game that is both entertaining and capable of accommodating multiple players while providing an intuitive and responsive game play experience.
+• The overall objective is to develop a digital dart game that is both entertaining and capable of accommodating multiple players while providing an intuitive and responsive game play experience.</br>

-3. Features:• The dartboard utilizes an input signal from a dart throw, represented as a time-varying pointer that periodically navigates among four concentric target regions, illuminated by LEDs to indicate the pointer’s position.
+3. Features:• The dartboard utilizes an input signal from a dart throw, represented as a time-varying pointer that periodically navigates among four concentric target regions, illuminated by LEDs to indicate the pointer’s position.</br>
-• The scoreboard can accurately record at least 20 throws without risk of overflow, ensuring comprehensive tracking of player performance.
+• The scoreboard can accurately record at least 20 throws without risk of overflow, ensuring comprehensive tracking of player performance.</br>
-• The dartboard includes a variable speed controller, allowing players to adjust the speed at which the pointer changes position, enhancing the challenge.
+• The dartboard includes a variable speed controller, allowing players to adjust the speed at which the pointer changes position, enhancing the challenge.</br>
-• The game is designed for up to three players, promoting friendly competition and social interaction.
+• The game is designed for up to three players, promoting friendly competition and social interaction.</br>
-• Penalty will be imposed on the player if the throw time limit is exceeded.
+• Penalty will be imposed on the player if the throw time limit is exceeded.</br>
   >
 </details>